 I was in Pune for a few days last week after ages.
-I feel nostalgic even at the mention of Pune.
-Pune was my first window to the world outside North India.
+I feel nostalgic even at the mention of the city.
+Pune was my first window into the world outside North India.
 Which is where I had spent most of my life till then.
 This is the first time I was living in a place where I did not understand even a single word of the local language.
 But could understand it almost 100% by the end of my 6-month stint there.
-This is where I worked first, made some best friends for life.
-Learnt my first lessons of corporate and software world, earned my first stipend (money).
-I still remember my last day of that 6-month stint when I did not want to leave Pune and go back.
+This is where I worked first and made some best friends for life.
+Learned my first lessons in the corporate and software world, and earned my first stipend (money).
+I still remember the last day of that 6-month stint when I did not want to leave the city and go back.

 I had so much fun that I can confidently call it probably one of the best periods of my life.
-Last week again, Pune gave me some wonderful experiences, sharing some of them:
+Last week again, the city gave me some wonderful experiences, sharing some of them:

 Gliding in Pune